 The local abundance of white sharks in shelf and coastal waters varies seasonally and between years as a result of variations in their distribution and movement patterns.

-The drivers for these variations are poorly known but are likely to include factors influencing prey distribution and variations in the physical ocean environment.
+The drivers for these variations are poorly understood but are likely to include factors influencing prey distribution and variations in the physical ocean environment.
+We are working with the NSW Department of Primary Industries to carry out further data analysis to determine other potential contributing factors.

 Short-term (seasonal/annual) local increases and decreases in sightings frequency, encounters and shark attacks are thus, by themselves, poor predictors of shark population status.